kotolex/surrealist/README.md

 **timeout** - optional, 5 seconds by default, it is time in seconds to wait for responses and messages, time for trying to connect to SurrealDB

-**log_level** - optional, "ERROR" by default, one of (DEBUG, INFO, ERROR), where ERROR - to see only errors, INFO - to see only operations, DEBUG - to see all, including transport requests/responses
+**log_level** - optional, "ERROR" by default, one of (DEBUG, INFO, ERROR), where ERROR - to see only errors, INFO - to see errors and operations, DEBUG - to see all, including transport requests/responses

 **Example 2**